team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 > **Fry**: There.
 Now the duplication for the test setup has been removed, but only to a degree.
 However, the problem of test not being written in chronological order prevents us from removing all the duplication.
 See how we are forced to repeat `game.encounterMonster()`, because `askPlayerToHitMock` needs to know how to behave **before** it is called.
 >
-> Worse yet, this makes the "describe" **dishonest**, as it claims to display how `"given a monster is encountered"`, but in reality this is something that happens only later in test setup.
+> Worse yet, this makes the "describe" **dishonest**, as it claims to display how `"given a monster is encountered"`, but in reality, this is something that happens only later in the test setup.
 >
 > All this kind of bums me out, and I've felt **the pain** of this getting out of hand as in real life requirements and features start to pile up.